antiboredom/detourning-the-web/README.md

  	* Tags, attributes, classes, ids, css selectors
 * Using Chrome/Firefox developer tools
 	* the DOM: what it is and how to modify it
+* In class excersize!
+	* Critique a website by altering it's content using Chrome/Firefox developer tools.
+Save a screenshot.
 * Command line basics
 * Python basics
 * Setting up our environments with pip and virtualenv
+* Intro to web scraping with Beautiful Soup

 #### WEEK 1 HOMEWORK
-* Critique a website by altering it's content using Chrome/Firefox developer tools.
-Save a screenshot and post to your blog.
+* Write a simple web scraper that grabs text from a page or series of pages and saves it to a file.
 * Readings:
 	* [Manifesto of the Communist Party](https://www.marxists.org/archive/marx/works/1848/communist-manifesto/)
 	* [A User’s Guide to Détournement](http://www.bopsecrets.org/SI/detourn.htm)